Skip to main content

 Is It Worth Getting Virtual Surround Sound?

-While regular stereo headphones already provide virtual surround sound, getting yourself a more pronounced surround experience can bring some advantages.
-For instance, if you game a lot, better positional accuracy gives a more immersive experience.
+While regular stereo headphones provide some surround sound effect, getting yourself a more pronounced surround experience is an advantage.
+For instance, in competitive FPS games, better positional accuracy gives a more immersive experience and a competitive advantage.

-While people think a crispier picture quality improves the movie, it’s the sound that keeps you immersed.
-With boosted surround sound, you can feel like you’re a part of the action inside the film, with sounds flying all around your head.
+While some think a crispier picture quality improves the movie, it’s the sound that keeps you immersed.
+With improved surround sound, you can feel you’re part of the action inside the film, with sounds flying all around your head.

 Music can also benefit from surround sound implementation.
 However, it’s still better to listen to the tracks that are purposely mixed for a specific surround sound standard.

-There are also some disadvantages when it comes to using surround sound features.
+There are also disadvantages to using surround sound

 The main problem is that it affects the sound quality.